ArcNLET-Py/ArcNLET-Py/README.md

 ### Temporal Variation Method

-ArcNLET-Py introduces a method to empirically evaluate the **temporal variation** of nitrogen and phosphorus concentrations and loads.
+ArcNLET-Py introduces a method to empirically evaluate the [Temporal Variation](https://arcnlet-py.readthedocs.io/en/latest/UserManual/temporalvariation.html). of nitrogen and phosphorus concentrations and loads.
 While the model typically assumes steady-state groundwater flow, this new method addresses the dynamic nature of real-world hydrological conditions.

 By selecting study areas where long-term groundwater level and nitrogen/phosphorus concentration data are available (e.g., Turkey Creek sub-basin), the method enables users to analyze how **high**, **average**, and **low groundwater levels** affect the load estimates.
 This approach is particularly useful in assessing how fluctuating conditions impact nitrogen and phosphorus transport over time.